ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Negative indices index from the end of an array.
 For example, the expression `[-2]` selects the last but one element of an array with at least two elements.

-Array slicing is inspired by the behaviour of the `Array.prototype.slice` method of the JavaScript language as defined by the ECMA-262 standard {{ECMA-262}}, with the addition of the `step` parameter, which is inspired by the Python slice expression.
+Array slicing is inspired by the behavior of the `Array.prototype.slice` method of the JavaScript language as defined by the ECMA-262 standard {{ECMA-262}}, with the addition of the `step` parameter, which is inspired by the Python slice expression.